bhisaac/5eFP/5eFP-SRD.md

 **_LEVEL_.** LEVEL equals the current level of play.
 LEVEL starts at 1 and increases over time to 7 as game objectives are completed.

+**_Line of Sight (LOS)_.** A target is within your line of sight if it is visible and not behind total cover.
+Certain game features, weapons, and spells target with a range of line of sight.

 **_Mana_.** Mana is a reserve of energy used to fuel spells or other preternatural game features.

 **_Map, Encounter_.** You set up a 14-square by 14-square encounter map near the exploration map when an encounter is revealed.
 Each square within the map is measured 1 inch by 1 inch or about 2.5 centimeters by 2.5 centimeters.
 Unlike the exploration map, you do not cover this map with obscuring map tiles.